CSSC-CL Announces ISASecure® Certification of Hitachi and Yokogawa Industrial Control Devices

 More information about the ISASecure® certified products can be found on the following websites in Japan and the USA:

--CSSC-CL website URL: http://www.cssc-cl.org (Japanese version)
+-CSSC-CL website URL: https://www.cssc-cl.org (Japanese version)

--CSSC-CL website URL: http://www.cssc-cl.org/en (English version)
+-CSSC-CL website URL: https://www.cssc-cl.org/en (English version)

--USA ISCI website URL: http://www.ISASecure.org/End-User-Resources.aspx
+-USA ISCI website URL: https://www.ISASecure.org/End-User-Resources.aspx

 ISASecure® EDSA related activities in Japan